🌲

 Day 10: Metta

 On the final day, the practice of metta is introduced, or loving-kindness meditation.
-I am grateful that prior to this retreat, I had been practicing metta through the teachings of Rob Burbea.
-His retreats on the jhanas and loving-kindness retreat, as well as his book “Seeing That Frees” had all been foundational building blocks to being curious about how to develop the virtue of metta toward ourselves, and to all beings.
+I am grateful that prior to this retreat, I had been practicing metta through the teachings of Rob Burbea, a British Dharma teacher whose work on concentration, the jhanas (meditative absorptions), and the flexibility of perception deeply influenced contemporary meditation practice before his death in 2020.
+His retreats and his book "Seeing That Frees" had all been foundational building blocks to being curious about how to develop the virtue of metta toward ourselves and toward all beings.

-Rob Burbea, whose teachings on metta practice were instrumental to deepen my understanding on the loving-kindness virtue prior to the course.
+Rob Burbea, whose teachings on metta practice were instrumental in deepening my understanding on the loving-kindness virtue prior to the course.

-Rob Burbea, whose teachings on metta practice were instrumental to deepen my understanding on the loving-kindness virtue prior to the course.
+Rob Burbea, whose teachings on metta practice were instrumental in deepening my understanding on the loving-kindness virtue prior to the course.

-With many mindfulness practices the breath become the object of our meditation.
-In metta the experience of loving-kindness that we generate becomes the object of our meditation.
-In order to progressively add kindle to the fire of the metta feeling, it is advised to have the mental object of something precious come to mind, such as a newborn child or a puppy.
-Anything that you can’t help but feel a sense of spontaneous neutral love and care toward.
-With this feeling (metta), we begin to genuinely wish this sense toward ourselves.
-Usually in the following mantras: “May I be happy.
+With many mindfulness practices, the breath becomes the object of our meditation.
+In metta, the experience of loving-kindness that we generate becomes the object of our meditation.
+In order to progressively add kindling to the fire of the metta arising, it is advised to bring to mind a mental image of something precious, such as a newborn child or a puppy, anything that evokes a sense of spontaneous, neutral love and care.
+With this feeling of metta, we begin to genuinely direct this warmth toward ourselves, usually with the following phrases: "May I be happy.
 May I be safe.
 May I be at ease.”

-When the metta is strong toward one’s self, then we extend metta toward a kind friend.
-Feeling the genuine compassion and love toward this friend, we can extend metta toward a stranger or acquantice.
-With strong enough metta we can extend metta toward those who we find it challenging to love, and eventually toward all beings, human or not, dead or alive.
+When the metta is strong toward oneself, we extend metta toward a kind friend.
+Feeling the genuine compassion and love toward this friend, we can extend metta toward a stranger or acquaintance.
+With strong enough metta, we can extend it toward those whom we find it challenging to love, and eventually toward all beings, human or not.

 image